-Removal of ESB and some elements of RAL that are not of current specific interest results in a much clearer view.
+Removal of ESB and some elements of RAL Here information from RAL, LBO and ESB that are not of current specific interest results cluttered picture that is difficult to interpret. in a much clearer view.
 (Viewer - Tenet HUGIN Chartlink)

 Features can contain links to additional text and picture files which enables a great deal of additional information to be accessed as required without permanently cluttering the screen.